 DX: Low Rates (examples available at checkout.
 Test it!)

-Greyline Performance Antennas are Popular with Ham Radio, CB, Preppers, and DX'ers alike.
-The digital modes are a natural fit with the often low noise and low power requirements as well as those commercial industries that need a rapid frequency hopping (ALE) attribute.
+Greyline Performance Antennas are Popular with Ham Radio, CB, Preppers, YLs, and DX'ers alike.
+The digital modes are a natural fit with it low noise and high power capability for the new ham radio licensed op to the professional industries that need a rapid frequency hopping (ALE) attribute.
 We are proud to serve Ham Radio, Disaster Prep, and Emergency Communications Agencies.
 Thank you.

 We enjoy talking radio!